run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 {name}:
   required: {true|false}
   default:
+    editable: {true|false}
     value: {integer}
-    editable: {true|false}
   min: {integer}
   max: {integer}
 ```

 Description:

 * `required`: is the parameter mandatory for submitting a Job.
+Default is false.
+* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
+Default is true
 * `default.value`: if provided, serves as the default value for this parameter.
-* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
 * `min/max`: if provided,mandate a range for this parameter.

 Example: Set a limit to hyper-parameter optimization parallelism: